Stay on top of your nutrition from the start

-But anyways, you might be standing on the outside of the inner circle and you want in.
-You want to be cool like the fit people and more importantly, you want to master tracking macros so you can achieve a fitter physique.
+Chances are if you are reading this, then you want to master tracking macros so you can achieve a fitter physique.
 Plus, many trainers have proven you can lose weight without tracking macros.

 How Macros Work

 The first step in all of this is understanding how macros work.
-Some people have tracked calories before, but not macros.
-If that’s you, you’re already way better than you think because tracking macros is essentially tracking calories.
+Some people have tracked calories before, but not necessarily the macros.
+If that’s you, you’re already in a better spot than you think because tracking macros is similar to tracking calories.

 Calories are the energy you consume from food and burn off from your body.
 It’s the most important number in making sure you’re reaching your goals.
 For most people, they desire fat loss which means they need to consistently eat fewer calories than they burn off over time (caloric deficit).